00PeterPham/tax-calculator/README.md

 * Include unit tests.

 ## TO DO:
+- Figure out how to set a relative path for the <Router> basename

 Ref: https://medium.com/@Charles_Stover/optimal-file-structure-for-react-applications-f3e35ad0a145
 - Move all functions that are used more then once into the 'components/utils' folder
 - Move JS functions that are used by one component inside that a utils folder inside component folder. ie. 'calcTotalTax.js' -> TotaTax/utils